2-Form U(1) Spin Liquids: Classical Model and Quantum Aspects: 2-Form U(1) Quantum Spin Liquids

-From here forward, we use the notation $\ell$ to denote an oriented link of the direct diamond lattice, and $p$ to denote an oriented plaquette of the direct diamond lattice.
+As we will demonstrate in detail in the remainder of this section, the classical spin vorticity model plus quantum perturbations can be mapped to a 2-form U(1) lattice gauge theory~\cite{pearsonPhaseStructureAntisymmetric1982,reyHiggsMechanismKalbRamond1989}.
+To proceed, we require a notation to refer to the oriented edges and plaquettes of the direct and dual lattices.
+We use $\ell$ to denote an oriented link and $p$ to denote an oriented plaquette, both of the direct diamond lattice.
 We will use a tilde, $\tilde{\ell}$ and $\tilde{p}$, to indicate the oriented links and plaquettes of the dual diamond lattice.
-We use a minus sign to denote the same object with the opposite orientation, e.g. $-\ell$ denotes the reversed orientation of link $\ell$.
-Lastly, we use the notation $\boundary$ to denote the $(d-1)$-dimensional \emph{boundary} of a $d$-dimensional cell.
-For example, the boundary of a 2-dimensional oriented direct plaquette~$p$, denoted $\cramped{\boundary p}$, consists of six direct links $\ell$, each oriented to form a clockwise circulation by the right-hand rule relative to the plaquette orientation, such as illustrated in \cref{fig:hexagon}.
-This allows us to write the vorticity, \cref{eq:omega_p}, in the simple and compact form
+We use a minus sign to denote reversing the orientations, e.g. $-\ell$ denotes the reversed orientation of link $\ell$.
+Lastly, we use the notation $\boundary$ to denote the $(k-1)$-dimensional \emph{boundary} of a $k$-dimensional cell.
+For example, the boundary of a 2-dimensional oriented direct plaquette~$p$, denoted $\cramped{\boundary p}$, consists of six direct links $\ell$, each oriented to form a clockwise circulation by the right-hand rule relative to the plaquette orientation, such as illustrated by the red arrows in \cref{fig:hexagon}.
+This allows us to write the vorticity, \cref{eq:omega_p}, in the compact form\footnote{This notation is unambiguous, the sign $(-1)^p$ in \cref{eq:omega_p} is determined by the chosen orientation of $p$, while the signs in front of the $\sigma_i^z$ are determined by the orientation of each $\ell\in\boundary p$ relative to the chosen quantization axes of the spins. }

-where $\cramped{\ell\in\boundary p}$ is to be read ``oriented links $\ell$ on the boundary of oriented plaquette $p$'', and we identify $S_{-\ell}^z = -S_{\ell}^z$. \Cref{eq:omega_p_boundary} is a more intrinsic, basis-independent way of writing $\omega_p$, whereas \cref{eq:omega_p} is specifically for the $A$ to $B$ orientation convention, with the alternating signs accounting for alternating orientations of the edges going around the boundary of the hexagonal plaquette. \Cref{eq:omega_p_boundary} may be read intuitively as a discrete (lattice) analog of the line integral
+where $\cramped{\ell\in\boundary p}$ is to be read ``oriented links $\ell$ on the boundary of oriented plaquette $p$'', and we identify $S_{-\ell}^z \equiv -S_{\ell}^z$. \Cref{eq:omega_p_boundary} is a more intrinsic, basis-independent way of writing $\omega_p$, whereas \cref{eq:omega_p} was written after choosing the $A$ to $B$ quantization axis convention. \Cref{eq:omega_p_boundary} may be read intuitively as a discrete (lattice) analog of the line integral

-To map the membrane exchange Hamiltonian, \cref{eq:H-mem-exch}, to a lattice gauge theory, we associate each spin to an oriented plaquette $\tilde{p}$ of the dual diamond lattice, identifying the $S^z$ component as the 2-form electric field and the corresponding raising and lowering operators $S^\pm$ to the 2-form gauge potential, via the mapping\footnote{ As an intermediate step, one may first map to quantum rotors~\cite{hermelePyrochlorePhotonsSpin2004,bentonSeeingLightExperimental2012}. }
+To map the membrane exchange Hamiltonian, \cref{eq:H-mem-exch}, to a lattice gauge theory, we associate each spin to an oriented plaquette $\tilde{p}$ of the dual diamond lattice, identifying the $S^z$ component as the 2-form electric field and the corresponding raising and lowering operators $S^\pm$ to the 2-form gauge potential, via the mapping\footnote{As an intermediate step, one may first map to quantum rotors~\cite{hermelePyrochlorePhotonsU12004,bentonSeeingLightExperimental2012}. }